joshuacurtiss/khplaylist/README.md

 Publications can feel a little more tricky but the playlist does a decent job at finding what you're asking for, and it will always work with formal publication reference formatting.
 For instance:

-`bhs 5:4` is the formal reference to "What Can the Bible Teach Us?" chapter 5, par 4.
+`bhs 5:4` is the formal reference to "What Can the Bible Teach Us?" ch 5, par 4.
 `Teach Us ch5 par 4` will successfully convert to `bhs 5:4`.
 `Teach Us 5:4` will also successfully convert to `bhs 5:4`.